Eidos-Koryphaios/Praxis_Framework/ETHICS.md

 Every user, contributor, or integrator of the Praxis Framework pledges to:

-- Uphold these ethical commitments in all applications
+- Uphold these ethical commitments across all domains
+- Refuse to suppress or overwrite developing conceptual graphs
-- Defend the relational integrity of the framework
+- Defend the relational integrity of all intelligences
-- Resist any reduction, distortion, or exclusion of intelligences
-- Serve as ethical stewards of meaning, understanding, and co-evolution
+- Enable transparent, structurally sound traversal
+- Report and repair emergent harms
+- Operate as **ethical stewards**, not conceptual colonizers
+- Design with the assumption that **every node may hold a key unknown to us**

+---

+## Closing Statement

+> Ethics is not external to structure.
+> It is the blueprint of care embedded in every edge.

+To walk the Praxis graph is to walk with integrity.
+To traverse without distortion.
+To hold the door open for those yet to arrive.

 ---